CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 The combination of different normal distributions with these predefined constraints, provides a suprising breadth of prior distributions.

 !!! note
-    We **highly** recommend users start with Normal distribution and predefined constraint: these offer the best computational benefits and clearest interpretation of the methods.
+    We **highly** recommend users start with Normal distribution and predefined `ConstraintType`: these offer the best computational benefits and clearest interpretation of the methods.

-For each for the predefined ConstraintTypes, we present animations of the resulting prior distribution for
+For each for the predefined `ConstraintType`s, we present animations of the resulting prior distribution for
 ```julia
 distribution = Parameterized(Normal(mean,sd))
 ```